rom1212/eng-notes/deployment.md

 * send_reports() - used for two purposes
   * report the status of the deployment
   * check whether there is any goal changes from the server.

+## Deploy Service (deploy-service)
+### deployservice/handler/PingHandler.java
+* ping()
+  * GoalAnalyst
+  * pick the first one from List<GoalAnalyst.InstallCandidate> installCandidates, which is sorted mostly according priority, and also consider AgentState.STOP, installCandidate.needWait.
+* canDeploy ???
+  * Check if we can start deploy on host for certain env.
+We should not allow more than parallelThreshold hosts in install in the same time